effertz/arBlee_tutorial_testrun/README.md

 So let’s start:

-## Environment Setup - Install required
+## Environment Setup - Install required software

 To setup your computer for this project follow the steps below or ensure that you have the latest versions of Unity, Xcode and Visual Studio for Mac.
 1. Install **Unity** on your computer: